NEONScience/NEON-Data-Skills/tutorials/R/dc-spatial-raster/02-Reproject-Raster-In-R.md

 After completing this tutorial, you will be able to:

-* Be able to reproject a raster in `R`.
+* Be able to reproject a raster in R.

 ## Things You’ll Need To Complete This Tutorial
-You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.
+You will need the most current version of R and, preferably, `RStudio` loaded on your computer to complete this tutorial.

 ### Install R Packages